An intimate portrait of Joe Frazier, whose ferocious rivalry with Muhammad Ali made them both boxing legends and cultural touchstones for an era.

 Joe Frazier was always overshadowed by Muhammad Ali, in the ring and out, but his gifts as a fighter have been getting more appreciation in recent years.
 Now, with Glenn Lewis’s Sparring with Smokin’ Joe, readers get a glimpse of why Frazier was equally memorable as a man—one for whom life, knockdowns and all, remained “nothing but a party.

-2/4/21, featured on the So Booking Cool channel
+2/4/21: The author was featured on the So Booking Cool YouTube channel.

 3/5/21, The Ring: A Q&A with author Lewis provides insight into boxing history and the book.